GaspardMerten/date_range_picker/README.md

 - Simple and user-friendly interface
 - Customizable theme
 - Reusable components
+- Field, form field, and dialog widgets
+- Functions to display a date range picker as a dialog
 - Supports minimum and maximum date limitations
 - Displays two months at once for easy navigation